alkc/project-reproducibility/README.md

 Open the `project-reproducibility.Rproj` using Rstudio.
 Next, run the code contained in `install_dependencies.R` script to install all analysis dependencies.

 You are now ready to-rerun the code contained in the  `report.Rmd` file.
+The easiest way to do this is to re-knit `report.rmd` in Rstudio.